-Jane Miller: My colleague, Dave Collins, was working and happened to be there photographing and rolling camera when they had this kind of big aha moment.
+Jayne Miller: My colleague, Dave Collins, was working and happened to be there photographing and rolling camera when they had this kind of big aha moment.
 If you remember that.
 Aha, we found the bullet.
 Even though they had gone through that area with a fine tooth comb for days.
 Now here we are five days later, six days later and it’s like, oh, look, there’s the bullet.

 Taya Graham: Evidence the commissioner believed would lead to a suspect, but was in fact another dead end.

-Jane Miller: Then the police department sometime that week, I think probably around the time we were reporting about the autopsy, is that they confirmed that there was no evidence, physical evidence of another person.
+Jayne Miller: Then the police department sometime that week, I think probably around the time we were reporting about the autopsy, is that they confirmed that there was no evidence, physical evidence of another person.
 Meaning the only DNA, the only fingerprints on the gun were Suiter’s.